peirong26/Brain-ID/README.md

 - OASIS3 dataset Request data from [official website](https://www.oasis-brains.org/#data).

-- Segmentation labels for data simulation: To train a Brain-ID feature representation model of your own from scratch, one needs the segmentation labels for synthetic image simulation and their corresponding MP-RAGE images for anatomy supervision.
-We provide our processed segmentation labels for synthetic data simulation [here](https://drive.google.com/drive/folders/1PTr-gp7RD-4CzbzgRF0ZVLnAEFLAd29U?usp=sharing).
-The file names correspond to subject names in [ADNI](https://adni.loni.usc.edu/) dataset.
-The ground truth T1-weighted, MP-RAGE images need to be requested and downloaded from ADNI's official website as listed above.
+- Segmentation labels for data simulation: To train a Brain-ID feature representation model of your own from scratch, one needs the segmentation labels for synthetic image simulation and their corresponding MP-RAGE (T1w) images for anatomy supervision.
+Please refer to the pre-processing steps in `preprocess/generation_labels.py`.

+For obtaining the anatomy generation labels, we rely on [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/).
+Please install FreeSurfer first and activate the environment before running `preprocess/generation_labels.py`.

 ## Datasets